 Jeongho Choi

-Hi, I am a postdoctoral researcher in the field of Computational Social Science at the Institute of Political Science, Leibniz University Hannover in Germany.
+Hi, I am a postdoctoral researcher in the field of Computational Social Science at the Institute of Political Science, Leibniz University Hannover, Germany.

-My research examines how political representation and political rhetoric—from political leaders and the mass media—influence public support for populism, perceptions of democracy, and democratic backsliding.
-I focus on three interrelated areas: how substantive policy representation affects populist support across regional contexts; how citizens’ conceptions of democracy shape their support for populism and the resilience of democratic systems; and how elite and media rhetoric strategically evolves to shape public opinion.
+Broadly, my research investigates how political representation and political rhetoric—from both elites and the media—shape public support for populism, perceptions of democracy, and processes of democratic backsliding.
+I focus on three interrelated areas: 1) How substantive policy representation influences populist support across regional contexts, 2) How citizens’ understandings of democracy condition their support for populism and affect democratic resilience, and 3) How elite and media rhetoric strategically shapes public opinion.

-I hold a Ph.D. in Political Science from the University of Iowa in 2025, as well as an M.A. (awarded for Excellent Master’s Thesis) and a B.A.
+I hold a Ph.D. in Political Science from the University of Iowa in 2025, as well as an M.A.
+(Awarded Excellent Master’s Thesis) and a B.A.
 (Graduated with High Distinction) in Political Science from Kyung Hee University, South Korea.

 My CV can be found here.